daffod-l/objekt-mosaic/README.md

 ## Objekt Mosaic Generator

 A photomosaic generator with tripleS Objekts!

-Only Atom01 Objekts are available at the moment.
+"All" Objekts only includes those in Atom01 at the moment.
 More customisations (Season, class, member) will be added soon.